West Virginia vs. Texas NCAA Football Odds, Plays and Insights | November 20, 2021

 West Virginia Stats and Trends

-- In games that West Virginia picks up more than 436.7 yards, the team is 3-0 against the spread and 3-0 overall.
+- West Virginia is 3-0 against the spread and 3-0 overall when the team churns out over 436.7 yards.

-- The Mountaineers have turned the ball over 17 times this season, three more turnovers than the Longhorns have forced (14).
+- This year, the Mountaineers have turned the ball over 17 times, three more than the Longhorns' takeaways (14).

 - Find the latest spread and moneyline odds for West Virginia at SISportsbook.